jsoa/django-formfield/docs/_sources/reference/api.txt

 Seems odd to have a form within a form yea?
-Its more useful when using it with a model where the data is saved in json format.
+Its more useful when using it with a model where the data is serialized to json.

 .. _api_model_formfield: